-Cross-promotions are an extremely popular marketing tactic any time of the year, but especially as part of your holiday marketing campaign.
+Cross-promotions are an extremely popular marketing tactic, any time of the year, but especially as part of your holiday marketing campaign.
 Everyone from small businesses to large corporations use partnerships to drive more sales.

-Here’s how to get started: Find a company that sells to the same audience as you, but a different product.
+Here’s how to get started: Find a company that sells to the same audience as you, but sells a different product.
 Offer their customers a special discount and have them offer yours a discount.

 Then — and here’s the best part — send a cross-promotion email to both of your subscriber lists.
-This opens up the opportunity for you to market to an entirely new group!
+This opens up the opportunity for you to market to an entirely new audience.

 Check out this example of holiday marketing cross-promo between Starbucks and Uber Eats.
 I’m guessing they sold a lot of coffee and deliveries from these emails.

 Cross-promotions can be as simple as a discount for anyone using a particular code.
-Or, you can pair it with the bingo holiday marketing idea (add products from both companies to the bingo card).
+Or, you can pair it with the bingo holiday marketing campaign (add products from both companies to the bingo card).

 Bring it all together with a party for everyone!
-There’s no downside to getting everyone together for the holidays.
+There’s no downside to getting everyone together for some holiday cheer.
 And if you can associate it with your business to boost your online presence, all the better.

 7. Celebrate the 8 days of Hanukkah

 Not everyone knows about the traditions and celebrations surrounding Hanukkah.
 If you do, take the opportunity to educate your audience.
-Use the 8 days to encourage them to be charitable and learn more about the Jewish faith.
+Use the eight days to encourage people to be charitable and learn more about the Jewish faith.

-For example, the headphones company AfterShokz sent this email wishing a happy Hanukkah to everyone who celebrates and suggesting 8 ways to spread light this season.
+For example, the headphones company AfterShokz sent this email wishing a happy Hanukkah to everyone who celebrates and suggesting eight ways to spread light this season.